Saran Kaba Jones

-Saran Kaba Jones (born on 21 June 1982) is a clean water advocate and social entrepreneur from Liberia.
+Saran Kaba Jones (born 21 June 1982) is a clean water advocate and social entrepreneur from Liberia.
 She is the founder of FACE Africa, an organization working to strengthen water, sanitation and hygiene (WASH) infrastructure and services in rural communities across sub-Saharan Africa.
 She is World Economic Forum Young Global Leader and a 2016 TIME Magazine Next Generation Leader.
 Her work with FACE Africa has been profiled in the Boston Globe, and CNN Inside Africa.